 So these DIY Autumn leaf luminaries just seemed the things to make.
 They are the perfect project for this time of year and they look elegant!

-These Autumn luminaries would be a fun project to do with your littles.
+These Autumn luminaries are a fun project and most of all you can make them with your littles.

 How To Make A Luminary

 -Leaves (varying colors)

 You will want to gather leaves that are somewhat freshly fallen- not crispy as they will crackle and break.
 (Find varying colors.)

 First, lay out the size of wax paper that you want your luminary to be.
 Using the glossy side (waxy) side up, lay out your leaves.